- Lesley University, Ph.D. in Educational Studies

 - University of Southern Maine, M.S. in Adult Education

-Professor Black has been the director of the MOT program since the fall of 1997.
-She has been an OT Educator for over twenty five years, holding positions of clinical director, level I fieldwork coordinator, tenured associate professor, assistant department chair, and acting department chair at the University of New England, prior to coming to USM.
+Professor Black has been part of the MOT program since the fall of 1997.
+She served as Director of the program from 1997-2014.
+She has been an OT Educator for over thirty years, holding positions of clinical director, level I fieldwork coordinator, tenured associate professor, assistant department chair, and acting department chair at the University of New England, prior to coming to USM.
 Professor Black's clinical experience includes twenty-five years of practice in pediatrics, working with children from infancy through adolescence.
-She taught the TOTEMS course in Maine and was SCSIT certified.

 She teaches courses in Research, Ethics and Occupational Therapy theory.

 Her Ph.D in educational studies focused on multicultural curricula for health professions.
 Her dissertation research examines the meaning of cultural competence.